 3. Cycle Count in a Pattern

 Because cycle counts are an ongoing process, it’s essential to have a plan in place before the count begins.
-Best practice is to plan a logical route through your warehouse and divide it into manageable counting sections.
+The best practice is to plan a logical route through your warehouse and divide it into manageable counting sections.
 This will ensure that you can pick up where you left off last time and reduce the chance of double counts.

 Additionally, be aware of any changes to stock locations and new product lines.
 If a new product has been added to the warehouse in a section you have already counted, it could be some time before you get round to counting it again.
 This speaks to the importance of logging new deliveries accurately to reduce inventory issues.